 Both of these offer the employee the chance to work under someone else and hone their skills.

 If neither of those options sound enticing, there are two other options people in this field can explore.
 One is to freelance, there are many freelance websites available.

 This offers the person the ability to pick and choose their projects, and hone a specific skill over a period of time without having to hone another.

 If freelancing isn’t what they’re looking for, they can always become an entrepreneur.
 This allows them to work as much or as little as they want on a specific idea, project, or type.

-It’s quite intriguing to work freelance or become an entrepreneur because it allows ideas from one person to be heard and developed instead of having it get lost in the crowd.
+It’s quite intriguing to work freelance or start your own business because it allows ideas from one person to be heard and developed instead of having it get lost in the crowd.